Lord-of-Bugs/LLaVA-XRay-Vision/index.md

 ## Methods

-- About 100K Chest Radiographs and their text reports from UCSD Health
+- About 100K Chest Radiographs and their text reports from UCSD Health.
-  - Among which, about 97000 images are used to fine-tune the model, and about 2000 images are reserved as the test set.
+  - We split our data so that there are 96119 x-ray images and corresponding reports for training and 2088 pairs for testing.
 - Fine-tuned a Large Language Model (LLM) with vision capabilities instead of training both a vision CNN tower and a LLM from scratch
 - Using Large Language and Vision Assistant v1.5 (LLaVA, see [1][2][3]) as the base model which is based on Vicuna 13B v1.5 and CLIP ViT-L/14 visual encoder
 - Input is an X-ray and then a prompt that may include information about the previous clinical history and additional patient context.